unswexplains/unswexplains.github.io/cbc58f51bf33/content.md

----
-title: "Using data to make predictions"
----

 Sometimes we'd like to be able to make predictions.
 We might want to predict, for example, whether an applicant to a program will successfully complete it.
 Or we might want to predict which customers will like a certain new product.

 We can use data to help with this.
 By finding relationships between things we've observed (i.e. in a sample), and inferring that they hold more generally (i.e. in the whole population), we can use them to make predictions about things that we haven't yet observed.